OfficeDev/Microsoft-Teams-Samples/samples/bot-task-reminder/nodejs/Readme.md

 ## Bot task reminder

-This sample shows feature where user can schedule a task and get reminder on the scheduled date and time.
+This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time.

+Type command create-reminder to get card for scheduling the recurring task.

 ![Schedule task ](Images/ScheduleTaskCard.png)